Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

-In 2015, 34.5 percent (more than 255,000 people) of Delaware residents age 18 and older reported they had been told by a health care professional that they have high blood pressure, also known as hypertension.
+In 2017, 34.9 percent (about 264,000 people) of Delaware residents age 18 and older reported they had been told by a health care professional that they have high blood pressure, also known as hypertension.

 Hypertension is a condition caused by increased force of blood pushing against the artery walls.
 When blood pressure remains high over extended periods of time, it can damage the heart and cause other health problems.
 It is known as the “silent killer” because there usually are no symptoms.
 In some rare cases, it can cause headaches and vomiting.
 However, the only way to know if someone has hypertension is to have a health professional measure blood pressure over time.

 The Delaware Behavior Risk Factor Survey (BRFS) asks questions about hypertension awareness in odd-numbered years.
-Prevalence has remained steady for the past five years—34.8 percent in 2011, 35.6 percent in 2013, and 34.5 percent in 2015.
-There is no statistically significant difference in prevalence between men (35.9 percent) and women (33.2 percent).
+Prevalence has remained steady for the past seven years—34.8 percent in 2011, 35.6 percent in 2013, 34.5 percent in 2015, and 34.9 percent in 2017.
+There is no statistically significant difference in prevalence between men (37 percent) and women (33 percent).

 Hypertension prevalence increases with age.
-Of those Delaware adults who were told by a health professional they had hypertension:
+Prevalence of hypertension among Delaware adults by age:

 As education and income increases, the prevalence of hypertension decreases.
-Among Delaware adults with a high school diploma or GED, 38.6 percent report being diagnosed with hypertension, compared with only 30.7 percent of those with a college degree.
-Likewise, 40 percent of adults in the lowest income category say they have high blood pressure, compared with about 31 percent of adults with incomes higher than $50,000 a year.
+Among Delaware adults with a high school diploma or GED, 37.2 percent report being diagnosed with hypertension, compared with 31.6 percent of those with a college degree.
+Likewise, 43.7 percent of adults in the lowest income category say they have high blood pressure, compared with 30.5 percent of adults with incomes higher than $50,000 a year.

-There are no differences in prevalence of hypertension observed between Delaware adults who are lesbian, gay, bisexual, or transgendered (LGBT) compared to heterosexual gender-conforming Delaware adults.
+There are no differences in prevalence of hypertension observed between Delaware adults who are lesbian, gay, bisexual, or transgender (LGBT) compared to heterosexual gender-conforming Delaware adults.

 Risk factors for hypertension include health conditions, lifestyle risks, and family history or genetics.